nathanbaleeta/nathanbaleeta/README.md

 **Talking about Personal Stuffs:**

 - 👨🏻‍💻 I’m currently learning Golang, applied mathematics and statistics;
-- 🚀 I’m currently working on geospatial machine learning projects;
+- 🚀 I’m currently working on geospatial data science projects;
 - 💬 Ask me about modern data lakes and data lakehouses using open source technologies, I am happy to help;
 - 📫 How to reach me: nbaleeta@gmail.com;